 Nature and landscape are important in my research, often manifesting as internal geographies that produce personal readings where everything is in associative, poetic dialogue: humans with their surroundings, rivers with veins, bacteria with the sky, human organs with minerals.
 “Each element contributes to a network of traces,” as Silvia Bottani writes in her essay for Doppio Zero about my solo-exhibition at Collezione Maramotti in 2017-18, “this sort of ‘universal map of existence’ removes man from the center of the universe, instead inserting us into a complex system where everything exists in relation to other things but without exercising domain or hierarchy thereon.”

-I am interested in the relation between the personal and the social, current events and universal history, and visual research that seeks for a language of kinship.
-In a world of division, I am looking for a discourse that brings people together and could possibly raise sentiments of empathy.
 My work reflects on the self and speaks of inner, personal landscapes that are either protected by boundaries or boundless and open to otherness.
-Despite the fact that the fingerprints on the surface of my paintings are mine, they extend to the universal; it is my body (and my sense of responsibility) that spreads, shifting between internal and external, bringing together the individual and the collective.
+Despite the fact that the fingerprints on the surface of my paintings are mine, they extend from the personal to the social; it is my body (and my sense of responsibility) that spreads, shifting between internal and external, bringing together the individual and the collective.